CharlieJT/digital-spaniel/README.md

 ## Unleash Section

 The Unleash text will slide in when a user is presented with the website, This will show different coloured text & an active state on "Let's talk" which will animate a pink underline when hovered over.
 On the other side is a picture of a spaniel.
-Each of the two parts will be one of top of the other on a mobile & tablet display & side by side on desktop.
+Each of the two parts will be one of top of the other on a mobile & tablet display & side by side on a desktop display.

 ## What are we capable of